RhetTbull/osxmetadata/README.md

                 zone), or 2020-04-14T12:00:00-07:00 (ISO 8601 with timezone offset).
-Times without timezone offset are assumed to be in local timezone. findercomment   kMDItemFinderComment,
+Times without timezone offset are assumed to be in local timezone. findercolor     findercolor, com.apple.FinderInfo; Color tag set by the Finder.
+Colors can also be set by _kMDItemUserTags.
+This is controlled by the Finder and it's recommended you don't directly access this attribute.
+If you set or remove a color tag via _kMDItemUserTag, osxmetadata will
+                automatically handle processing of FinderInfo color tag. findercomment   kMDItemFinderComment,
                 com.apple.metadata:kMDItemFinderComment; Finder comments for
                 this file.
 A string.
-finderinfo      FinderInfo, com.apple.FinderInfo; Color tag set by the
+finderinfo      finderinfo, com.apple.FinderInfo; Info set by the Finder,
-                Finder.
-Colors can also be set by _kMDItemUserTags.
-This is controlled by the Finder and it's recommended you don't directly access this attribute.
-If you set or remove a color tag via _kMDItemUserTag, osxmetadata will
+                for example tag color.
+Colors can also be set by _kMDItemUserTags.  com.apple.FinderInfo is controlled by the
+                Finder and it's recommended you don't directly access this attribute.
+If you set or remove a color tag via _kMDItemUserTag, osxmetadata will automatically handle
-                automatically handle processing of FinderInfo color tag. headline        kMDItemHeadline, com.apple.metadata:kMDItemHeadline; A
+                processing of FinderInfo color tag. headline        kMDItemHeadline, com.apple.metadata:kMDItemHeadline; A
                 publishable entry providing a synopsis of the contents of the file.
 A string.